hashicorp/consul-template/docs/configuration.md

 max_stale = "10m"

 # This is amount of time in seconds to do a blocking query for.
 # Many endpoints in Consul support a feature known as "blocking queries".
 # A blocking query is used to wait for a potential change using long polling.
 block_query_wait = "60s"

 # This is the log level.
-If you find a bug in Consul Template, please enable
-# debug logs so we can help identify the issue.
-This is also available as a
-# command line flag.
+This is also available as a command line flag.
+# Valid options include (in order of verbosity): trace, debug, info, warn, err
 log_level = "warn"

 # This is the quiescence timers; it defines the minimum and maximum amount of